 Dependent Care FSA

-The Dependent Care Expense Reimbursement Account allows you to put aside up to $5,000 per household (temporarily increased to $10,500 for 2021), per calendar year, pre-tax, to be reimbursed for daycare expenses for your child(ren) and other qualified dependents.
+The Dependent Care Expense Reimbursement Account allows you to put aside up to $5,000 per household (temporarily increased to $10,500 for 2021), per calendar year, pre-tax, to be reimbursed for daycare expenses for your child(ren) up to age 13 (increased to age 14 for 2020 funds) and other qualified dependents.
 Reimbursement claims can only be filed via mail or fax.

 Visit the Benefits Basics page to find information on: